microsoft/vscode-wiki/File-Watcher-Internals.md

 Correlated watch requests are pretty much handed off to the file service without further massaging, but uncorrelated recursive requests are massaged to reduce the impact on everyone that listens to `IFileService.onDidFilesChange`.
 These get their `exclude` rules configured based on the `files.watcherExclude` setting.
 As such, an extension that uses uncorrelated recursive file watching is at the mercy of how `files.watcherExclude` is configured.
 For that reason, the new proposed API was added.

+Correlated watch requests set the `filter` property to indicate which file change type to consider.
+This can be done because the API allows an extensions to declare which file change type to consider.
+By default, all file change types will be considered.
+We only apply the `filter` for correlated watch requests because uncorrelated requests are potentially shared across multiple requests.

 <details>
   <summary>Raw File Watcher Internals</summary>